 As you grow older, of course, seniority comes into the picture as well.
 Two people who are of the same age, but on different levels of the social hierarchy would not necessarily be 친구.
-Your supervisor at work, despite being the same age as you, for example, is not your 친구.
-That does not necessarily mean the relationship is not friendly – it just means you’re not peers where the social hierarchy is concerned.
+They are 친구 in age, yes, but they might not have a relationship that is typical of two same-age friends.
+That does not necessarily mean the relationship is not friendly – it just means you’re not peers where social hierarchy is concerned.

 A Friend Who’s the Same Age as You